digital-work-lab/handbook/docs/teaching/theses.md

 ## 13. Grading of the thesis (Professor):

 The Professor writes a review and grades the thesis.
+The deadline is given by the examination office (typically 4 months).

 ## 14. Transmission of the grade (Professor):

-The review and grade is sent to the examination office (**TODO : what's the deadline?**).
+The review and grade is sent to the examination office.

 ## 15. Transmission to FlexNow (Examination office):